svx/k8-traefik/docs/tutorial.md

 :::tip
-You can find more information on [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/ "Link to Kubernetes docs about Ingress Controllers"), and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/ "Link to Kubernetes docs about Ingress networking") in the official Kubernetes documentation.
+You can find more information on [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/ "Link to Kubernetes docs about Ingress Controllers"), and about [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/ "Link to Kubernetes docs about Ingress networking") in the official Kubernetes documentation.
 :::

 Create a file called `04-whoami-ingress.yml` and insert the *Ingress* resource: